anferiro/mocking-database/PITCHME.md

 ---
 ##### fake
-a FakeDatabase class which persists to an in memory H2 database instead of the DB2 production ­system
+a FakeDatabase class which persists to an in memory H2 database instead of the DB2 production system

 ---
 ##### mock
-a dynamic proxy implementation of OrderObserver interface, implemented by Mockito and used in a unit test
+a dynamic proxy implementation of OrderObserver interface, implemented by Mockito and used in a **unit test**

 ---
 Common categories of a test double used for testing and quality assurance: